Prediction: Key Compliance Risks for 2020 (and Beyond)

 As we look forward to 2020, and the rest of the decade, we expect to see a continuation of the pattern of the legislative and regulatory communities playing catch-up in an increasingly complex social and business landscape.
 Following is a snapshot of some of what we expect to see in 2020 and thereafter.

-The consultation papers spell out the supervisory authorities’ expectations for regulated institutions, which include taking ownership of their operational resilience, prioritising plans and investment choices based on their impacts on the public interest, and communicating clearly to customers when disruptions occur.
+The consultation papers spell out the U.K. supervisory authorities’ expectations for regulated institutions, which include taking ownership of their operational resilience, prioritizing plans and investment choices based on their impacts on the public interest, and communicating clearly to customers when disruptions occur.
 In addition, the latest proposals provide greater clarity around defining “important business services” and “setting and testing impact tolerance,” key concepts essential to building operational resilience.
-Firms have until April 3, 2020, to submit responses to the proposals.
+Firms have until April 3, 2020, to submit responses to the proposals in the consultation papers.
 Sometime in mid-2020, we expect the U.K. supervisory authorities to issue formal regulations on operational resilience.
+While U.K. regulators are leading on the topic of operational resilience, U.S. regulators, including the Federal Reserve, are weighing different approaches to operational resilience supervision.

 As discussed later in this edition of Compliance Insights, the federal banking agencies have recently issued guidance to financial institutions on banking hemp-related businesses now that hemp has been removed from the list of Schedule 1 controlled substances.
 We expect to see further legislative and regulatory efforts in this area to reconcile the federal and state law void and to provide reliable guidance to financial institutions and legitimate businesses.